Free Quick-Start Guide

 Use Plan Mode before building anything big

-Enter plan mode with /plan or Shift+Tab.
-Claude will think it all through and show you the plan before touching a single file.
+Use /plan for the clearest path into plan mode, or cycle modes with Shift+Tab until plan mode is active.
+Claude will think it through and show you a plan before touching a file.
 Approve the plan first, then let it build.

 Copy-paste prompt